tijh/ELAN-MATLAB/METADATA.md

 MtT, MtNT, MtO = same for the therapist

 #### Both Travelling
-- this tier is generated, and the values named like in Mutual_Facing, for simple values T = Travelling, NT = Not travelling, and for non-matching states for example CTMtNT = client is moving, therapist is still
+This tier is generated, and the values named like in Mutual_Facing, for matching simple values T = Travelling, NT = Not travelling, and for non-matching states for example:
+CTMtNT = client is moving, therapist is still

 #### Musictype
-- what type of music is being played/sang; whether it is an existing song or a rhyme, or whether it is free improvisation.
+What type of music is being played/sang; whether it is an existing song or a rhyme, or whether it is free improvisation.
 The songs are further divided into different types, as some of them (such as the "hello song" and "goodbye song") repeat from session to session and also across therapists and clients.
 HS = hello song
 GS = goodbye song
 NR = nursery rhyme
 INS = instrumental
 FI = free improvisation
+TLK = talking
+NTH = nothing (silence)

+In the paper we grouped these into two categories: SONG (containing HS, GS, NR, INS) and FI; we excluded TLK and NTH from the analysis.